killerkenobi/killerkenobi.github.io/articles/2025-09-18-shai-hulud.md

 ### Initial Observations:
 1. There are over 100 modules in this variant of the malicious code.
-    - See the Module Analysis section below for more information.
+    - See the Module Analysis section below for more information on the items that I found interesting.
 2. The malware utilized the /tmp directory to silently run helper scripts in the background in separate threads.
 3. This malware appears to have been written with the help of, or 100% by, AI as there is frequent repetitive code AND formatted human-readable outputs in a malware script that is not intended to be read by humans.
     - There is also evidence of symbols / emojis in output which is a telltale sign of AI writing at least some of the code (see screenshot below).